Business Taxation

 Do you know if there are exclusions in your state that allows some or all of your retirement income to be excluded from taxation?

-For examplein my StateGeorgiathere is a generous retirement income exclusion of $65,000 for taxpayers 65 and older ($130,000 if Married Filing Jointly).
+For example—in my State—Georgia—there is a generous retirement income exclusion of $65,000 for taxpayers 65 and older ($130,000 if Married Filing Jointly).
 Those age 62 to 64 can take a $35,000 exemption per person.

 Did you know that 6 States (California, Minnesota, Nebraska, North Dakota, Rhode Island and Vermont) offer no exclusions at all for retirement income?

-In short, it is your responsibility to look into how your taxes will be affected during your retirement years at—both the Federaland State level.
+In short, it is your responsibility to look into how your taxes will be affected during your retirement years at—both the Federal—and State level.

-Sale of Residence
+of Residence

-The sale of your residence if done properly could lead to a real windfall for you and your family.
+done properly could lead to a real windfall for you and your family.

-If you remain at the residence for 2 plus years and later sell your property at a gain—you can exclude $250,000 of the gain if you are single—and up to $500,000 of the gain if you are married.
+gain if you are single—and up to $500,000 of the gain if you are married.

-Be sure you know all of the parameters involved—if you are considering selling your home—and you want to exclude the gain from taxation.
+involved—if you are considering selling your home—and you want to exclude the

-Note: if a portion of your residence is used for business and deducted on your taxes—that portion will be subject to recapture (will be taxed at time of sale)—thus the amount of your excluded gain will be reduced.
+subject to recapture (will be taxed at time of sale)—thus the amount of your

 Sales Tax